How Much Do US Open Tennis Tickets Cost?

 US Open Grounds Admission refers to general admission tickets to the grounds.
 The spot you get to watch matches is first come, first serve.
 These tickets can go for as low as $90.
 One caveat is that these tickets can go up in price as the event gets closer, and people who have bought tickets earlier resell them at a higher price for a profit.
 Some Open Grounds Admission tickets are sold for over $200.

 However, Open Grounds Admission does come with some limitations.
-For example, certain stadiums may not be accessible to those who don’t have a reserved seat, like the Arthur Ashe Stadium for the Open in Flushing, New York.
+For example, certain stadiums may not be accessible to those who don’t have a reserved seat, like the Arthur Ashe Stadium.
 This limits what matches you will have access to.
 The practice courts are accessible, as well as GA grounds and some smaller courts.